FhenixProtocol/cofhe-docs/docs/devdocs/cofhejs/encryption-operations.md

 # Encryption

-cofhejs provides an easy-to-use function to encrypt your inputs before sending them to the Fhenix Co-Processor.
+Cofhejs provides an easy-to-use function to encrypt your inputs before sending them to the Fhenix Co-Processor.

 :::tip
 Encryption in Fhenix is done using the global chain key.
 This key is loaded when you create a cofhejs client automatically